twp88/CV/README.md

 - Software Craftsmanship
 - Ruby, Rails, Javascript, Node.js, Angular.js
 - Rspec, Jasmine, Mocha

+#### International Teaching and Training Centre (August-September 2010)
+- CELTA (Certificate in Teaching English to Speakers of Other Languages)
+- Gained a great deal of communication experience.

 #### Swansea University (September 2006 to June 2010)